20 Scary Podcasts That Will Keep You Up at Night

 Get ready to experience spine-tingling horror from these scary podcasts that will keep you up and haunt your dreams.

 One of the coolest things about podcasts is how versatile they are.
 There seems to be a podcast for everyone, whether you’re into news, history, or music.
-Some people love to binge the best comedy podcasts, while others can’t get enough of the best true crime podcasts.
+Some people love to binge the best comedy podcasts, while others can’t get enough of the best true crime podcasts or the smartest podcasts.
 And if you’re a fan of horror, don’t worry—there’s plenty of scary podcasts for you to listen to.

 If you’re looking for the best podcasts that tackle spooky tales, the paranormal, and downright scary stories, you’ve come to the right place.
 From creepy VHS tapes to docudramas with shocking twists, this list of scary podcasts will be sure to keep you up all night—with the lights on.
-If you new to listening in general, here’s how to listen to podcasts for free.
+If you’re new to listening in general, here’s how to listen to podcasts for free.

 The NoSleep Podcast

 If you’re looking to never have a good night’s sleep ever again, this is your go-to scary podcast.
 Based on the r/nosleep subreddit, The NoSleep Podcast began in 2011 after members started transforming written horror stories into audio experiences complete with a full team of people at the helm.
 If you’re new to this award-winning podcast, never fear as The NoSleep Podcast has you covered.
 Of course, while you’re able to start at the beginning with the very first episode, they have a curated list of episodes from each of their seasons so you can get a sampler of the experience.
 For example, in the first season, they recommend starting with episodes 3, 10, and 12 while in the fourth season they recommend episodes 15 and 25.
 With a selection of products like mugs, stickers, and sweatshirts, this horror fiction podcast will send you nightmares as you sleep asleep as well as while you’re awake.